What is DMX?

 It sets the mood on the stage, enhances the scenes, and creates dazzling light shows.
 Since its development in 1986, DMX technology has been made better and better, and its applications have increased.

-DMX systems will take over many lighting projects, whether small or simple or large or complicated.
+DMX systems will take over many lighting projects, whether small or simple, large or complicated.
 Following are some of the outdoor lighting applications where DMX is popularly used:

 - LED Flood Lights